karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

    - Each loop, check for evidence of missed npm install; prompt if needed.

 ## Completed (recent)
+- Templates:typecheck focus — avoid stray config pickup
+  - Narrowed templates/minimal/tsconfig.json includes to TS sources only and constrained typeRoots to "./node_modules/@types" so tsc doesn’t traverse unrelated package configs during template checks.
+- Templates:typecheck diagnostics polish
+  - Fixed ESLint warnings in the runner and added "--pretty false" for plain diagnostics; continue to emit both stdout/stderr on failure along with the invoked command for easy local reproduction.
 - Templates:typecheck diagnostics
   - Updated scripts/templates-typecheck.ts to capture tsc stdout/stderr and
     print both on failure (to stdout), ensuring STAN logs include complete TS    diagnostics even if stderr is not captured separately.
   - Also prints the invoked command for easy local reproduction.
 - CI ergonomics: register before typecheck
   - Updated package.json "typecheck" to run "npm run register && tsc -p